Azure/azure-cli-extensions/src/apimgmt/README.rst

-Microsoft Azure CLI 'apimgmt' Extension
+Microsoft Azure CLI 'apim' Extension
 ==========================================

-This package is for the 'apimgmt' extension. i.e. 'az apimgmt'
+This package is for the 'apim' extension. i.e. 'az apim'